WATCH DR. EPSTEIN DISCUSS PROCEDURES DONE UNDER PRONOX®

-Dr. Epstein has been a practicing surgeon since 1984.
+Dr. Epstein has been a surgeon since 1984.
 In 30+ years of clinical practice, a lot has changed.
 One of the aspects of our practice that we are most proud of is our position at the forefront of medical technology.
-In addition to offering a selection of services, both surgical and non-surgical, to help patients of our Stony Brook, NY office feel their best, we have also maintained a strong dedication to patient-centered care.
+In addition to offering a selection of services, both surgical and non-surgical, to help patients of our Hauppauge, NY office feel their best, we have also maintained a strong dedication to patient-centered care.
 An example of this commitment is our use of PRO-NOX™ Nitrous Oxide Delivery System.

 What is ProNox®?